alechenninger/blog/posts/fakes.md

 }
 ```

-Fakes can avoid cross-cutting, production, and operational concerns that cause a lot of complexity
+// Fakes can avoid cross-cutting, production, and operational concerns that cause a lot of complexity
 in test setup, and aren't the focus of most of your tests anyway.
 For example, they can just ignore
 solutions for nonvolatile persistence and high-performance concurrency control that we expect of our
 production persistence abstractions, and which usually require a full database (such as in the
 example above, which would require downloading, starting, and managing a MongoDB process).
 An
 implementation can avoid the filesystem all together with in memory state, and can `synchronize` all
 of its methods to quickly make it thread-safe.

-// TODO: appendix about in-memory repositories

 [mocks-vs-stubs]: https://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs